 - Security: The providers we recommend provide up-to-date encryption, meaning that even if your data gets to the hands of the wrong people, there’s nothing they can do about it since they will receive it as a meaningless string of symbols.

 - Speed and stability: All these top-tier Malaysian VPNs provide great speed and stability of the connection.

 - Geolocation spoofing: TThe provided Malaysian VPNs proved to be very strong when it comes to unblocking geographically restricted content so that you can watch your favorite Netflix shows with no problem.

 Key reasons why to use VPN in Malaysia

 Internet Censorship Circumvention: When you’ll first browse the Internet in Malaysia, you might find that many of your favorite websites are blocked and inaccessible, but you will be easily able to unlock all of them with a good Malaysian VPN.

 Content limitations: Unlike in China, Netflix, YouTube, and other streaming services are available in Malaysia.
-But the content on those services is limited to follow authorities’ guidelines.
+But the content on those services only offers a fraction of what US Netflix does.
 If you consider yourself a free-minded individual and are planning to watch what you like – VPN Malaysia will do the job.